 Andrew York is one of today’s best loved composers for classical guitar and a performer of international stature.
 His compositions blend the styles of ancient eras with modern musical directions, creating music that is at once vital, multi-leveled and accessible.
 Andrew received a GRAMMY as a member of the Los Angeles Guitar Quartet during his sixteen years with the cutting-edge ensemble.
 York’s compositions have been featured on GRAMMY-winning recordings by Jason Vieaux (CD “Play”, featuring Andrew’s iconic composition “Sunburst”, 2015) and Sharon Isbin (CD “Journey to the New World” featuring “Andecy”, 2010).
 In 2006 Andrew recorded and performed with the Atlanta Symphony for the opera “Ainadamar” by Osvaldo Golijov.
 The recording of “Ainadamar” (Deutsche Gramophone) won two GRAMMY awards.

-Andrew’s video “Home” has received over 2 million views, with Andrew playing his recent hit on a vintage Torres guitar built in 1888.
+Andrew’s video “Home” has received millions of views, with Andrew playing his recent hit on a vintage Torres guitar built in 1888.

 Andrew has released CDs on Sony-U.S., Sony-Japan, King Records (Japan), Telarc, GSP and Delos labels, as well as inclusion on Rhino Records “Legends of Guitar” and numerous other compilations.
 Andrew’s 2010 CD release “Centerpeace” offers individual collaborations with guitarist Andy Summers, and pianists Mitsuko Kado and Allaudin Mathieu.

 Andrew’s most recent recordings “Home” and “The Equations of Beauty,” were released on both vinyl LP and two separate EP/CDs.
 The recordings include the single “Home” and the 26-minute suite “The Equations of Beauty,” based on mathematics.